Why Do Hummingbirds Fly Up to Your Face?

 Inquisitive Hummingbirds

-Hummingbirds are naturally curious creatures.
-They are always exploring their surroundings to eliminate predators and maintain ownership of their ever-expanding territory of nectar-producing flowering plants and hummingbird feeders.
+Their high energy levels and keen eyesight drive them to examine their surroundings to eliminate predators and maintain ownership of their ever-expanding territory of nectar-producing flowering plants and hummingbird feeders.

-For those hummingbird enthusiasts with less hummingbird traffic, I would suggest the Nature’s Way 6oz Mason Jar feeder.
+For those hummingbird enthusiasts with less hummingbird traffic, I suggest the Nature’s Way 6oz Mason Jar feeder.

 It is glass with a wide mouth and dishwasher safe on the top rack.